freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-block-and-inline/learn-block-and-inline-question-e.md

 ## --text--

-What is the difference between an inline element and an inline-block element?
+What is the difference between an `inline` element and an `inline-block` element?

 ## --answers--

-Inline elements are displayed without line breaks, while inline-block elements are displayed with line breaks.
+`inline` elements are displayed without line breaks, while `inline-block` elements are displayed with line breaks.

 ---

-Inline elements do not allow setting width and height, while inline-block elements allow setting width and height.
+`inline` elements do not allow setting width and height, while `inline-block` elements allow setting width and height.

 ---

-Inline elements are always positioned horizontally, while inline-block elements are positioned vertically.
+`inline` elements are always positioned horizontally, while `inline-block` elements are positioned vertically.

 ---

-Inline elements can contain block-level elements, while inline-block elements cannot contain other elements.
+`inline` elements can contain block-level elements, while `inline-block` elements cannot contain other elements.

 ## --video-solution--